Rich with Peculiarities

 For comparison to others fitting that description, One Battle is as incisive as Wall Street (1987) and at times as zany as Network (1976).
 Sean Penn’s Col. Stephen Lockjaw, as weird as his name, loudly echos Dr. Strangelove.
 Characters played by Leonardo DiCaprio and Benicio del Toro could have been drawn out of an early Woody Allen movie; their scenes together more like the stylized sight-gags of director Wes Anderson than of Director Paul Thomas Anderson who is best known for Boogie Nights (1997) and the film that One Battle most closely resembles, There Will Be Blood (2007).

 The women are more seriously drawn, even if one has a name that, like “Perfidia” and “Lockjaw,” sounds like it’s from an R-rated version of Rocky and Bullwinkle.
 Deandra (Regina Hall) does all she can to protect the young while devoted to the revolution.
-And it is her charge, Willa (Chase Infiniti), conceived and born in those explosive first twelve minutes, who emerges as the film’s center and soul until she answers the call of a ham radio and drives off to Oakland for yet another dubious battle.
+And it is her charge, Willa (Chastity Infiniti), conceived and born in those explosive first twelve minutes, who emerges as the film’s center and soul until she answers the call of a ham radio and drives off to Oakland for yet another dubious battle.

 While car chase scenes fill movies I tend to avoid, Anderson puts brakes on one that screams up and down rolling hills with cameras that put us in the car.
 But there are no brakes in the father-daughter relationship.
 This is DiCaprio at his best–as pliable as he was in Don’t Look Up and yet as scheming as in Flowers of the Flower Moon–in scenes with Infiniti whose performance may well earn her an Oscar nomination.